CxRW-Tools/CxOne_Get_Portfolio_Summary/README.md

 - `--tenant_name`: Your Checkmarx One tenant name.
 - `--api_key`: API key for authentication.
 - `--output`: The filename where the report will be saved.
+- `--build`: (Optional) Use an alternative approach and build the CSV piece by piece; this is to be used if the number of projects is large and causing a failure of the primary approach
 - `--debug`: (Optional) Enable detailed debug output.

 ## Example